 Important information

-Vanguard Asset Management, Limited only gives information on products and services and does not give investment advice based on individual circumstances.
-If you have any questions related to your investment decision or the suitability or appropriateness for you of the product[s] described in this document, please contact your financial adviser.
+Vanguard only gives information on products and services and does not give investment advice based on individual circumstances.
+If you have any questions related to your investment decision or the suitability or appropriateness for you of the product[s] described, please contact your financial adviser.

-This document is designed for use by, and is directed only at, persons resident in the UK.
+This article is designed for use by, and is directed only at persons resident in the UK.

-The information contained in this document is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
-The information in this document does not constitute legal, tax, or investment advice.
-You must not, therefore, rely on the content of this document when making any investment decisions.
+The information contained herein is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information does not constitute legal, tax, or investment advice.
+You must not, therefore, rely on it when making any investment decisions.

 Issued by Vanguard Asset Management Limited, which is authorised and regulated in the UK by the Financial Conduct Authority.

-© 2023 Vanguard Asset Management Limited.
+© 2024 Vanguard Asset Management Limited.
 All rights reserved.